Vishnampettai

 Vishnampettai is a large village in Budalur block, Thiruvaiyaru taluk of Thanjavur district, Tamil Nadu.
 This village is located in the banks of Kaveri River, Kollidam River and Kudamurutti River.

 Demographics

 The total geographical area of Vishnampettai is 607.52hectares.
 The population of the village is 2655 in which 1314 are male and 1341 are female.
 The literacy rate of the village is 73.12%.

 One of the most notable person is V Ramanathan.
 He helped develop the archaeological sites and temples in his village.
-V Ramanathan passed away on July 10th 2007.
+V Ramanathan died on July 10, 2007.
 The temple is now run on his name and yearly festivities are arranged on Vinayaka Chaturthi day.